Droogans/mysql_tutorial/README.md

 Some can easily get by on a good smile and a USB flash drive, and yet, a brilliant scientists might actually *use* the command line to submit a patch on the new Mars rover hardware over at NASA.
 We'll focus on the second of these groups.

-As a wonderful essay has implied, cars can be used as an analogy to help demonstrate the subjective differences operating systems.
+As [a wonderful essay][commandline_essay] has implied, cars can be used as an analogy to help demonstrate the subjective differences operating systems.

 The description used to introduce the reader to Linux is as follows, and I feel is quite humorous: